01mf02/gedenkt.at/blog/2015-01-20-regex-replacement.md

 </div>
 ~~~

 What is wrong about this?
 It contains 'è' and 'ä'.
 "But we are in the 21th century, what about Unicode?", I hear you blubber out in disbelief.
 I concur, but apparently old habits die hard, and Unicode is still not supported everywhere.
 Fear not, for you have a remedy at hand: The [Text.Regex] module which I used is provided by several packages, the default one being [regex-compat][], which does seem to not support Unicode.
-However, there is a replacement called [regex-compat-tdfa][] which supports Unicode.
+However, as I found out via [Stack Overflow][regex-tdfa-post], there is a replacement called [regex-compat-tdfa][] which supports Unicode.
 One `cabal-install regex-compat-tdfa` later, I get a new error message:

 ~~~
 michi ~ $$ ghci